hatasaki/azure-mcp-cli-client/README.md

    - `--reset`: Delete saved configurations and saved MCP server list.
    - `--verbose`: Enable verbose mode: display detailed tool input/output.
    - `--chatlog <file path>`: Append all conversation history including tool calls to the file
+   - `--batch <user input>`: Run a single user input in batch mode.
+Sends the specified input once, auto-approves all tool calls, and prints only the final response.
+Use `--verbose` to show connection and tool logs.

 - Chat options:
    - `reset`: Reset chat history during a session.